Ice Fishing Too Cold? 7 Ways to Keep Your Shelter Warm

 5. Consider a Self-Powering Diesel Heater

 For ice fishing, this matters because external power can be inconvenient.
+A self-powering design can reduce the need to carry extra power accessories.

 6. Use Adjustable Heat